Telling the Truth

-- Be honest, accurate, truthful and fair.
-Do not distort or fabricate facts, imagery, sound or data.
+- We will be honest, accurate, truthful and fair.
+We will not distort or fabricate facts, imagery, sound or data.

-- Seek out diverse voices that can contribute important perspectives on the subject you’re writing.
+- We will seek out diverse voices that can contribute important perspectives on the subject we are writing about.

-- Ensure that sources are reliable.
-To the maximum extent possible, make clear to your audience who and what your sources are, what motivations your sources may have and any conditions people have set for giving you information.
-When unsure of information, leave it out or make clear it has not been corroborated.
+- We will ensure that sources are reliable.
+To the maximum extent possible, we will make clear to our audience who and what our sources are, what motivations our sources may have and any conditions people have set for providing information.
+When unsure of information, we will leave it out or make clear it has not been corroborated.

-- Correct errors quickly, completely and visibly.
-Make it easy for your audience to bring errors to your attention.
+- We will correct errors quickly, completely and visibly.
+We will make it easy for our audience to bring errors to our attention.

-- If a report includes criticism of people or organizations, give them the opportunity to respond.
+- If a report includes criticism of people or organizations, we give them the opportunity to respond.

-- Clearly distinguish fact from opinion in all content.
+- We will clearly distinguish fact from opinion in all content.

-- Avoid any conflict of interest that undermines your ability to report fairly.
-Disclose to your audience any unavoidable conflicts or other situational factors that may validly affect their judgment of your credibility.
+- We will avoid any conflict of interest that undermines our ability to report fairly.
+We will disclose to our audience any unavoidable conflicts or other situational factors that may validly affect judgment of our credibility.

-- Do not allow the interests of advertisers or others funding your work to affect the integrity of your journalism.
+- We do not allow the interests of advertisers or other funding impact the integrity of our journalism.

 - We will respect our audience and those we write about.
 We’ll consider how our work and its permanence may impact the subjects of our reporting and our communities, especially given the nature of the Internet.

-- Keep promises to sources, readers and the community.
+- We keep promises to sources, readers and the community.

-- We want our news coverage to be fact-based, without expression of opinions, but reporters are encouraged to provide commentary in related blog posts or columns, being transparent about their opinions.
+- We want our news coverage to be fact-based, without expression of opinions, but reporters are permitted to provide commentary in related blog posts or columns, being transparent about their opinions.